All Episodes

 And then Dan Hoffman, they say, you know, well, you gave, meaning the Singapore meeting gave Kim, the leader of perhaps the world's most repressive regime, legitimacy and acceptance on the global stage while effectively undermining our policy of maximum pressure and sanctions.

-Uh these are the same people that dropped 150 billion dollars in other currency on the tarmac and for the mullahs in Iran, and we did get hostages back.
+These are the same people that dropped $150 billion in other currency on the tarmac for the mullahs in Iran, and we did get hostages back.

 Rockets aren't being fired.